SNEWS2/candidate_list/README.md

 # Galactic RSG Candidates
 **Latest** (August 10, 2023)

+- `Final_RSG_close_stars_Catalog_8_10_2023`
+    - Final list containing both methods and a list of known RSG whose proximity prevents being in Gaia DR2/DR3 data printed in the recent paper (https://doi.org/10.48550/arXiv.2307.08785)
+    - Details about the meaning of column identifiers can be found in the `Column Descriptions` folder under the same name
+    - Utilizes AAVSO VSX version=7.32.4
+    - Warning: two objects are included that only have positional information from Gaia DR2, and so columns like ra, dec, and radial velocity are left empty while ra_dr2, dec_dr2 .. etc have values (V1061 Sco and BD-17 5117)

+**Associated Lists** (available in the `data` folder)
 - `Final_RSG_Catalog_8_10_2023`:
-    - Final list containing both methods and all stars printed in the recent paper (https://doi.org/10.48550/arXiv.2307.08785)
-    - details about the meaning of column identifiers can be found in the `Column Descriptions` folder under the same name
-    - does not include the close star list
+    - Final list that does not include the close star list
-    - utilizes AAVSO VSX version=7.32.4
-    - warning: two objects are included that only have positional information from Gaia DR2, and so columns like ra, dec, and radial velocity are left empty while ra_dr2, dec_dr2 .. etc have values (V1061 Sco and BD-17 5117)
-- `Final_RSG_close_stars_Catalog_8_10_2023`
-    - Same as `Final_RSG_Catalog_8_10_2023` but also includes a list of known RSG whose proximity prevents being in Gaia DR2/DR3 data

-**Sublists** (available in the `data` folder)

 - `Bright_Late_Type_Star_Catalog`:
-    - Contains all late-type bright stars, including objects from `Final_RSG_Catalog_8_10_2023` along with stars determined not to be SN progenitors
+    - Contains all late-type bright stars, used to produce `Final_RSG_Catalog_8_10_2023`
+    - **Contains Stars that are not SN progenitors**
     - Table 2 in the recent paper (https://doi.org/10.48550/arXiv.2307.08785)
     - Details about the meaning of column identifiers can be found in the `Column Descriptions` folder under the same name